 How It Helps: Supports immune function, may reduce inflammation and clotting risk.

-Research Support: Linked to lower inflammation and better outcomes in COVID-19 studies..
-Evidence is mostly preclinical; human trials are scarce.
+Research Support: Linked to lower inflammation and better outcomes in COVID-19 studies.

 Caution: Excessive doses can lead to toxicity.